Maths, design and technology, science, engineering and careers bursaries

 These bursaries are called ENTHUSE bursaries and are provided by Project ENTHUSE - a unique partnership of government, charities and employers that have come together to bring about inspired STEM teaching through the professional development of teachers, technicians and support staff across the UK.

-ENTHUSE bursaries for all UK state-maintained schools and colleges and contribute towards the cost of fees to attend world-class, face-to-face professional development provided by the National STEM Learning Centre at its York headquarters.
+ENTHUSE bursaries are for all UK state-maintained schools and colleges and contribute towards the cost of fees to attend world-class, face-to-face professional development provided by the National STEM Learning Centre at its York headquarters.